sanieldoe/p_/README.md

 ## What is this?

-A competitor to Claude Code / Cursor / Aider but only uses gemma4 small models.
+A competitor to Claude Code / Cursor / Aider but ONLY uses gemma4 small models.

 ## Demo